nmonareng/TSA-Complaints/README.md

 }
 ```

-This calculation helps analyze the proportion of total complaints attributed to different countries, providing insights into geographic trends in traveler concerns.

 ### Visualization

 Below is are images showcasing some of the main findings from the analysis:

+## This summary is a result of the above Malloy code.
+It provides a high-level overview of total complaints in the 448 airports.
+It further shows the distribution of the complaints to the various airports in different countries with ATL in USA leading the most complaints.
+With this data we were able to further deduce that 2022 going to 2023 had the most complaints as a result of covid and this is shown by the bar_chart below.

 <img src="https://github.com/nmonareng/TSA-Complaints/blob/main/Summary_of_findings.png?raw=true" width="500">